AdHoc-Protocol/AdHoc-protocol/README.md

 ## Multidimensional fields

-Field can hold a multidimensional array of primitives, strings, maps, sets and packs.
+The field in question can hold a multidimensional array of various types, including primitives, strings, maps, sets, and packs.
-Dimensions can be constant and variable length.
+These dimensions can be of either a constant or variable length.

 `[Dims]` attribute is used to declare multidimensional field: `Dims(N, -N, N)]`